The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 The sales pitch is simple: "A standard mouse crosses your bones.
 A vertical mouse uncrosses them."

-(Note: Our brave model for all photos and X-rays is Dr. Sig, who subjected his own arms to radiation for the sake of the truth.)
+(Note: Our model is Dr. Sig, founder of X-Bows, who subjected his own arms to radiation for the sake of the truth.)

 The Experiment: Measuring the "Twist"